slidevjs/slidev/docs/themes/gallery.md

 # Themes Gallery

-Browser awesome themes available from the official and community here.
+Browser awesome themes available for Slidev here.

 Read more about [how to use a theme](/themes/), or [write one your own](/themes/write-a-theme) and share with the community!